rivera-bl/dotfiles/README.md

       - so i save the pages and use one command after the discovery to write them all
       - wont waste concentration moving one place to the other
     - [ ] cmd to create a .md inside draft folder of blog asap
+        - with the tag of the path it was created from
     - [x] install firefox
     - [ ] bind to move firefox to the current workspace for when in discovery
     - [x] tmux add kubectl context to bar
         - doesnt work on tmux on nixos
 !    - [ ] kubectl_fzf customize interface
-!    - [ ] fix fzf ctrl-r freezing on tmux
+    - [x] fix fzf ctrl-r freezing on tmux
     - [x] install kubecolor
     - [x] install exa
     - [ ] customize promt to use twisted line in 2 not 3